 psql console is essentially a REPL; you may already be familiar with other REPLs, such as IRB.

-Remember that you call these client applications from your terminal, and not within the
+dropdb, etc is that you call them from your terminal, and not from within the

 In your terminal, issue the following command.

 $, which means that we are in the terminal where you enter shell commands.
 Further code blocks below will no longer have the

 $ prompt, which signifies that we are within the psql console.
 Be sure to pay attention to this small detail if you're typing along.
 Now may also be a good time to quickly review the Other Interfaces chapter from our Command Line book.

 $ psql postgres

 This is basically telling PostgreSQL to open the psql console and connect to the database called 'postgres' (note: 'postgres' is a default database that is created when you install PostgreSQL).
 You should see a response like the below code block.
 Your postgres version number may be different, but that's shouldn't make a difference for this book.